Photos of beautiful and unusual guitars that I have owned or worked on.

 All-Pearloid Headstock Veneers

-Dot-Markers as used by Fasan, simplified headstock veneers as per (assumed) mid '60s budget models, traditional f-holes...
+Dot-Markers as used by Fasan, simplified headstock veneers as per mid '60s budget models, traditional f-holes...

 Dated Sept 1954? or 1956?

-Similar cutaway model, but different tailpiece and pickguard shape.
+Similar cutaway model, but glitter on headstock, different tailpiece and pickguard shape.
+Also note 6 fingerboard inlays, including 3rd position:

 1958-60

-Lots of Elvis Models produced, many exported to Australia
+Lots of Elvis Models produced, model seems to stabilise.

 1961